igouProto/suicapydc/README.md

 # suicapydc

+(Nov 6, 2023): I rewrote SUICA again so I'm archiving this repo.
+Visit https://github.com/igouProto/suicapydcV3 to meet the new Suica!

 A discord bot packed with music playback and some other features.
 <br>Written in Python based on discord.py rewrite.
 Specifically coded for hosting on Heroku.
 <br>Named after Ibuki Suika from the Touhou Project series.